Jameson Irish Whiskey: 19th century and turbulent times

-By the turn of the 19th century, it was the second largest producer in Ireland and one of the largest in the world, producing 1,000,000 gallons annually.
+By the turn of the 19th century, it was the second-largest producer in Ireland and one of the largest in the world, producing 1,000,000 gallons annually.
 Dublin at the time was the centre of world whiskey production.
 It was the second most popular spirit in the world after rum and internationally Jameson had by 1805 become the world's number one whiskey.
-Today, Jameson is the world's third largest single-distillery whiskey.
+Today, Jameson is the world's third-largest single-distillery whiskey.

 Historical events, for a time, set the company back.
-The temperance movement in Ireland had an enormous impact domestically but the two key events that affected Jameson were the Irish War of Independence and subsequent trade war with the British which denied Jameson the export markets of the Commonwealth, and shortly thereafter, the introduction of prohibition in the United States.
+The temperance movement in Ireland had an enormous impact domestically but the two key events that affected Jameson were the Irish War of Independence and the subsequent trade war with the British which denied Jameson the export markets of the Commonwealth, and shortly thereafter, the introduction of prohibition in the United States.
 While Scottish brands could still be legally shipped to Canada (from where they could be easily smuggled across the Canada–US border) Jameson was excluded from its biggest market for many years.

-The introduction of column stills by the Scottish blenders in the mid-19th-century enabled increased production that the Irish, still making labour-intensive single pot still whiskey, could not compete with.
+The introduction of column stills by the Scottish blenders in the mid-19th century enabled increased production that the Irish, still making labour-intensive single pot still whiskey, could not compete with.
 There was a legal enquiry somewhere in 1908 to deal with the trade definition of whiskey.
 The Scottish producers won within some jurisdictions, and blends became recognised in the law of that jurisdiction as whiskey.
 The Irish in general, and Jameson in particular, continued with the traditional pot still production process for many years.

 Creation of the Irish Distillers Group

-In 1966 John Jameson merged with Cork Distillers and John Powers to form the Irish Distillers Group.
+In 1966 John Jameson merged with Cork Distillers and John Power to form the Irish Distillers Group.
 In 1976, the Dublin whiskey distilleries of Jameson in Bow Street and in John's Lane were closed following the opening of a New Midleton Distillery by Irish Distillers outside Cork.
 The Midleton Distillery now produces much of the Irish whiskey sold in Ireland under the Jameson, Midleton, Powers, Redbreast, Spot and Paddy labels.
 The new facility adjoins the Old Midleton Distillery, the original home of the Paddy label, which is now home to the Jameson Experience Visitor Centre and the Irish Whiskey Academy.
 The Jameson brand was acquired by the French drinks conglomerate Pernod Ricard in 1988 when it bought Irish Distillers.

 The old Jameson Distillery in Bow Street near Smithfield in Dublin now serves as a museum which offers tours and tastings.
 The distillery, which is historical in nature and no longer produces whiskey on site, went through a $12.6 million renovation that was concluded in March 2016, and is now a focal part of Ireland's strategy to raise the number of whiskey tourists, which stood at 600,000 in 2017.
 Bow Street also now has a fully functioning Maturation Warehouse within its walls since the 2016 renovation.
 It is here that Jameson 18 Bow Street is finished before being bottled at Cask Strength.